Get to know us

 Jonathan Purnell, M.D.

-Professor in the Department of Medicine, Divisions of Endocrinology and Cardiovascular Medicine; Associate Director, Moore Institute
+Professor in the Department of Medicine, Divisions of Endocrinology and Cardiovascular Medicine; Associate Director for Clinical Research, Moore Institute

 Dr. Purnell’s research has focused on understanding the causes and consequences of obesity, metabolic syndrome and diabetes in humans.
 Early in his career he explored the relationships between fat distribution and risk for cardiovascular disease and insulin resistance.
 This led to nutritional intervention studies testing the effects of diets of differing macronutrient content (fat, carbohydrate and protein) on hormonal signals that determine appetite and body weight.
 Most recently he is using advanced magnetic resonance imaging techniques to understand how the brain responds to changes in diet and weight regulatory hormones as well as returning to intensive metabolic studies of pregnant women to learn more about how maternal obesity and diabetes effects the health of the placenta and baby.